Meet Matteo

 Do I need to take precautions with the patient’s bodily waste?

-Temporarily, small amounts of ZOLGENSMA may be found in the patient’s stool.
-Use good hand hygiene when coming into direct contact with bodily waste for 1 month after infusion with ZOLGENSMA.
+Temporarily, small amounts of ZOLGENSMA may be found in the patient's stool.
+Use good hand hygiene when coming into direct contact with patient body waste for one month after infusion with ZOLGENSMA.
 Disposable diapers should be sealed in disposable trash bags and thrown out with regular trash.

 What are the possible or likely side effects of ZOLGENSMA?